 - Wheelchairs and mobility scooters for visitors to use.

 - Seating at regular intervals in the Garden.

 - Pen, paper and magnifying glass at our Visitor Welcome desk.

 Only assistance dogs that are highly trained are permitted into the Garden.

-To book a wheelchair in advance or if you require any further access advice in order to plan your visit, please contact us on: +44 (0) 131 248 2909 or email firstname.lastname@example.org.
+Mobility scooters and wheelchairs are available for hire at no extra cost.
+There is limited availability so we highly recommend booking in advance.
+To book a wheelchair or mobility scooter, or if you require any further access advice in order to plan your visit, please contact us on 0131 248 2909 or send an email to firstname.lastname@example.org

 Download our Access Guide (Word doc) for visiting during Coronvirus (Covid-19).